 There’s always a market share (aka money to be made) for quality, regardless of the current trends and market conditions.
 But the reality is, the majority of new super hero properties will have a hard time getting traction.
 (I’m not talking about anything Bendis, DeConnick, or Hickman put out, big names and a billion dollars will always give a property traction.)

 Most of the time when I’m story consulting or DE’ing on an indy super hero IP they almost always suffer from the same ailment–they focus on the super powers, gadgets and costume and not on the character itself.
 Probably because beyond these low hanging fruit elements, their creative well is dry in the genre.

-Amazingly indy writers keep cranking out these superficial characters.
+Amazingly indie writers keep cranking out these superficial characters.